square1-io/resized-ios/README.md

 # Resized-iOS
-This is the iOS client for resized.co, a realtime image resize manipulation service.
+This is an iOS client for resized.co, a realtime image resize manipulation service.

 # Install